Zharkyn Kalysh

 Hypothesis 1Confirmed

-If we remove manual entry of passport fields and replace it with a photo — conversion to submission will grow
+If I remove manual entry of passport fields and replace it with a photo — conversion to submission will grow

 Result